dart-lang/site-www/src/faq.md

 `dynamic` can contain any type.
 Of course, that removes many of the benefits of a type-safe language for that variable.

-Without strong mode enabled, Dart is not statically typed.

 ### Q. What is strong mode?

 Strong mode is Dart’s implementation of a sound type system.